friflo/Friflo.Json.Fliox/Engine/README.md

 ## Systems

 ![Preview v2.0](https://img.shields.io/badge/Preview%20v2.0-orange?style=for-the-badge)
 Systems in ECS are typically queries.
 So you can still use the `world.Query<Position, Velocity>()` shown in the "Hello World" example.

-Using systems instead have some significant advantages:
+Using systems is optional but they have some significant advantages:

 - It enables chaining multiple decoupled system classes.

+- System fields can be used as parameters in `OnUpdate()`.

 - Each system is added to a `SystemGroup`. `SystemRoot` is also a `SystemGroup`.
   Each group provide a [CommandBuffer](https://github.com/friflo/Friflo.Json.Fliox/wiki/Examples-~-Optimization#commandbuffer).